carlcorder/mail.sender/README.md

 # Mail Sender
-A small Spring Boot application for sending emails from a gmail account via a json post.
+A small Spring Boot application for sending emails from a gmail account via a simple thymeleaf ui.

 ### Requirements
 * Java 8